INTRODUCTION TO PHILOSOPHY OF SCIENCE

-In science the linguistic context consisting of universally quantified statements believed to be true may include both theories awaiting empirical testing and law statements including test-design statements, which jointly contribute to the semantics of their shared constituent descriptive terms.
+In science the linguistic context consisting of universally quantified statements believed to be true may include both theories undergoing or awaiting empirical testing and law statements used in test designs, which jointly contribute to the semantics of their shared descriptive terms.

 3.20 Rejection of the Analytic-Synthetic Dichotomy

-All universally quantified affirmations believed to be true are both analytic and empirical.
+All universally quantified categorical affirmations believed to be true are both analytic and empirical.

-On the positivist view the truth of analytic sentences can be known a priori, i.e., by reflection on the meanings of the constituent descriptive terms, while synthetic sentences require empirical investigation to determine their truth status, such that their truth can only be known a posteriori.
+On the positivist view the truth of analytic sentences can be known a priori, i.e., by reflection on the meanings of their descriptive terms, while synthetic sentences require empirical investigation to determine their truth status, such that their truth can only be known a posteriori.
 Thus to know the truth status of the analytic sentence “Every bachelor is unmarried”, it is unnecessary to take a survey of bachelors to determine whether or not any such men are currently married.
-However, determining the truth status of the sentence “Every raven is black” requires an empirical investigation of the raven bird population and then a generalizing inference.
+However, determining the truth status of the sentence “Every crow is black” requires an empirical investigation of the crow-bird population and then a generalizing inference.

 3.21 Semantical Rules

-A semantical rule is a universally quantified affirmation believed to be true and viewed in logical supposition in the metalinguistic perspective, such that the meaning of the predicate term displays some of the component part or parts of the meaning of the subject term.
+A semantical rule is a universally logically quantified statement or equation believed to be true and viewed in logical supposition in the metalinguistic perspective, such that the meaning of the predicate term displays some of the component parts of the meaning of the subject term.

 3.22 Componential vs. Wholistic Semantics